Propagator: Feynman propagator

 The propagator may also be derived using the path integral formulation of quantum theory.

+Dirac propagator

+Introduced by Paul Dirac in 1938.

 Momentum space propagator

 The Fourier transform of the position space propagators can be thought of as propagators in momentum space.
 These take a much simpler form than the position space propagators.

 They are often written with an explicit ε term although this is understood to be a reminder about which integration contour is appropriate (see above).
 This ε term is included to incorporate boundary conditions and causality (see below).

 For a 4-momentum p the causal and Feynman propagators in momentum space are:

 For purposes of Feynman diagram calculations, it is usually convenient to write these with an additional overall factor of i (conventions vary).